-Do you have a New York or New Jersey home mortgage and have been considering refinancing?
+Do you have a home mortgage and have been considering refinancing?
 More specifically, is your home “underwater,” meaning that your outstanding balance on your existing home mortgage currently exceeds the value of your home?

-If so, then the Home Affordable Refinance Program (HARP) may be a great opportunity for you to refinance your NY or NJ home mortgage, decrease your monthly mortgage payments, and potentially save you a significant amount of money each year.
+If so, then the Home Affordable Refinance Program (HARP) may be a great opportunity for you to refinance your home mortgage, decrease your monthly mortgage payments, and potentially save you a significant amount of money each year.

 On average, those who decide to refinance with a HARP home mortgage save around $200 a month, or $2,400 each year, making a HARP refinance a great way to help your monthly budget.